 The Importance of a Spoliation of Evidence Letter in a Truck Accident Case

-Just about every business, regardless of size, keeps and maintains business records and other documents.
+Just about every business, whether large or small, keeps and maintains business records and other documents.
 Business documents can come in many forms such as company manuals, emails, logs, spreadsheets, employee files, etc.

 Trucking companies are no different.
-They collect data and maintain certain records as a part of their normal course of business.
-Some of this data they are required by the Federal Motor Carrier Safety Administration to collect and maintain, and some of it is collected and maintained for the trucking company’s own use.
-These business records are often used in trucking company litigation cases as evidence to demonstrate the trucking company’s compliance with industry standards and federal law.
+They collect a host of data about their operations and maintain certain records as a part of their normal course of business.
+Some of this data collection and record-keeping is required by the Federal Motor Carrier Safety Administration, while in other cases, it's collected and maintained for the trucking company's own use.
+These business records are often used in lawsuits against trucking companies as evidence to demonstrate the trucking company's compliance (or lack thereof) with industry standards and federal law.

-When the trucking company receives notice of your accident with one of their tractor-trailers, they may try to destroy any business records that could reveal their negligence and help your case.
+When the trucking company receives notice of your intent to file suit after a crash involving one of their tractor-trailers, they may try to destroy any business records that could reveal their negligence and help your case.
 The act of destroying evidence in this manner is called spoliation of evidence.
-Spoliation is defined as the destruction or significant alteration of evidence or the failure to preserve property for another’s use as evidence in pending or reasonably foreseeable litigation.
+Spoliation of evidence is defined as the destruction or significant alteration of evidence or the failure to preserve property for another's use as evidence in pending or reasonably foreseeable litigation.
 If this happens, there are steps that can be taken to hold the trucking company accountable for destroying evidence, but sometimes this can be difficult to prove.

 This is why it is so important to contact the truck accident attorneys at Grossman Law Offices as soon as possible after your accident.
-Our attorneys know what actions to take to help prevent the spoliation of evidence crucial to your case and what to do if the trucking company has taken steps to destroy this evidence.
+Our attorneys know what actions to take to help prevent the spoliation of evidence crucial to your case and what to do if the trucking company has already taken steps to destroy it.